emilyhorsman/bikeblog/content/posts/october-2023-riding-highlights/index.md

 ## Pumpkin Patch!! 🎃

 Kat and I have been wanting to load up our bikes with pumpkins for ages.
 We finally got a group together and went to Clancy's pumpkin patch to do it.
-The one across from Garden for the Environment, of course.
+The location across from Garden for the Environment, of course.

 First, a quick Great Highway lap to celebrate the season.
 The clouds over the Marin headlands were amazing that day.